ant-design/ant-design/components/table/index.en-US.md

 ## FAQ

-### How to hide pagination when single page or not data
+### How to hide pagination when single page or not data?

 You can set `hideOnSinglePage` with `pagination` prop.

+### Table will return to first page when filter data.

+Table total page count usually reduce after filter data, we defaultly return to first page in case of current page is out of filtered results.

+You may need to keep current page after filtering when fetch data from remote service, please check [this demo](https://codesandbox.io/s/yuanchengjiazaishuju-ant-design-demo-7y2uf) as workaround.